 The responsible authority itself verifies whether the project complies with planning law.
 If it does, and if no relevant concerns are raised by the other authorities involved, the responsible authority must grant the building permission.

 Legal action can be taken against the relevant authority's decision to refuse planning permission.
 Third parties, such as neighbours, can commence proceedings against the issuance of a building permit if they can prove that the decision may unlawfully affect their rights.

 Arrangements known as urban development agreements can be entered into between building owners or developers and the relevant municipality.
 In these contracts, the municipality undertakes to support the building owner/developer, or the building owner/developer undertakes to support the municipality in its planning goals.

 Local planning authorities can take certain steps to enforce restrictions on development and designated use.
-They can issue an injunction against proceeding with construction works where the relevant regulation has not been complied with (Baueinstellungsverfügung) or an injunction against using a building that has been erected in contravention of the regulations (Nutzungsuntersagung).
+They can issue an injunction against proceeding with construction works where a relevant regulation has not been complied with (Baueinstellungsverfügung) or they can issue an injunction against using a building that has been erected in contravention of the regulations (Nutzungsuntersagung).

 Generally speaking, any entity, including foreign entities, that has legal capacity can hold real estate in Germany, unless prohibited by law or court or administrative order.
 Limited liability companies (GmbH) and limited partnerships (KG) are most commonly used to acquire and hold real estate.

 German law also recognises real estate investment trusts (REITs), which are listed real estate stock companies.
 However, there are only five REITs listed in Germany.